joycedelatorre/chirp/README.md

 # chirp

-Using sql queries instead of sequelize
+Using sql queries to retrieve and post data instead of sequelize